Arcensoth/tickbuster-datapack/README.md

 - [Entity Tags](#entity-tags)
 - [Event Hooks](#event-hooks)

-## Usage
+## Notes
-- **Add your functions to the `#tickbuster:hooks/loop` tag to include them as background computation.** The goal is for all background functions to run as many times per tick as possible, via round-robin, without causing lag.
+- **Add your functions to the `#tickbuster:hooks/loop` tag to include them as background computation.**
+  - The goal is for all background functions to run as many times per tick as possible, via round-robin, without causing lag.
   - It is recommended you split your background computation into small, dividable slices, and only run what is necessary each iteration.
-Large/complex background functions have the potential to hog the pipeline and may still cause lag on their own.
+  - Large/complex background functions have the potential to hog the pipeline and may still cause lag on their own.

-## Notes
-- **Important!** This module requires exclusive control of the worldborder.
-If any commands outside this module modify the worldborder, something is almost guaranteed to go wrong.
+- **This module requires exclusive control of the worldborder.**
+  - If any commands outside this module modify the worldborder, something is almost guaranteed to go wrong.
+  - It's entirely safe for other commands to query the worldborder; the danger is in setting the worldborder such as with `worldborder add` and `worldbnorder set`.
 - This module is made possible by the fact that the worldborder works off system time and updates asynchronous to the main gameloop.
-Unlike anything else in commands, this allows us to determine the amount of time that passes between commands in the same tick (subtick timing).
-This comes at the cost of using the worldborder for its intended purpose, hence the requirement for exclusive worldborder control.
+  - Unlike anything else in commands, this allows us to determine the amount of time that passes between commands in the same tick (subtick timing).
+  - This comes at the cost of using the worldborder for its intended purpose, hence the requirement for exclusive worldborder control.
+- Depending on how expensive your background computation is, you may need to increase the `maxCommandChainLength`.
+  - If you run into an issue where `#tickbuster:hooks/after_loop` does not run, it's probably because the subtick loop is hitting `maxCommandChainLength` and being cut-off before actually reaching the target tick time.
-- Depending on how expensive your background computation is, you may need to increase the `maxCommandChainLength` gamerule to prevent the subtick loop from hitting cap.
-This usually won't happen with the default value unless you're running many small operations per iteration.
+  - This usually won't happen with the default value unless you're running many small operations per iteration.

 ## Configuration
 The objective `tkb.config` is used to hold configuration values via fakeplayers.
 There are also various entity tags available that will change behaviour.
 Operators may change scoreboard values and assign tags to players directly.